mikelhamer/awesome-cordova-plugins/DEVELOPER.md

 #### Class Metadata

 Next, we need to specify some information about this plugin.
-Ionic Native is written in [TypeScript](http://www.typescriptlang.org/) and makes use of a feature called [decorators](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md).
+Awesome Cordova is written in [TypeScript](http://www.typescriptlang.org/) and makes use of a feature called [decorators](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md).
 Long story short, decorators allow us to modify or add info to classes and properties using a declarative syntax.

 For example, the `@Plugin` decorator adds information about the plugin to our Geolocation class: